Last Updated on

 TAKE PROFESSIONAL HELP!

 For a year after shifting from Mumbai (I still miss Mumbai, my soul city, every day), I lived at my brother’s place in Ghaziabad and worked on my travel blog.
-Swati spent 2 months explaining me the difference between hosting and domain name, haha!
-I didn’t know how to make a blog look presentable and that’s when Rajiv Verma stepped in.
+One of my friends spent 2 months explaining me the difference between hosting and domain name, haha!
+I didn’t know how to make a blog look presentable and that’s when a web developer friend stepped in.
 He develops websites and blogs professionally for a fee.
 A casual chat with him led to the final look of my blog.
 This changed many things for me.
 Now I know the basic technical ropes of blogging.
 I always suggest aspiring bloggers to get in touch with him for setting their blogs up!
-We started as professional associates, today Rajiv is one of my best friends from the blogging fraternity!

 AND THERE WAS NO LOOKING BACK!